 Quick note – you’ll notice as the gauge number increases, the thickness decreases.
 Even after all my many years in the industry, it still gets confusing!!!

-18 Gauge BradsStepping another rung up the ladder, we have the very popular 18 Gauge Brad (1.25mm in diameter) finished with a head, these are found in most joinery workshops and are used in moulding, decorative trim, furniture manufacturing,window beading and much more.
+18 Gauge BradsStepping up the next rung up the ladder, we have the very popular 18 Gauge Brad (1.25mm in diameter) finished with a head.
+These are found in most joinery workshops and are used in moulding, decorative trim, furniture manufacturing,window beading and much more.
 Available on our range in 18 Gauge Galvanised Finish Nails and 18 Gauge Stainless SteelBrads.

-These 2nd fix nails, can be obtained from us in lengths from 10mm to 50mm and the recently added Brad selection pack containing 15mm, 25mm & 30mm makes an ideal buy for when you have a variety of jobs to tackle.
+These 2nd fix 18 Ga brads can be obtained in leg lengths from 10mm to 50mm.
+Handily if you are not sure and don't want large quantities of each size see the Brad selection pack containing 15mm, 25mm & 30mm an ideal buy for when you have a variety of jobs to tackle.

 I hope I haven’t muddied the waters any further and maybe I’ve added some clarity.
-If as a general rule of thumb, you remember the lower the gauge the thicker the brad………Think backwards – something the gaffer say’s I’m very good at!!
+If as a general rule of thumb, you remember the lower the gauge the finer the brad………Think backwards – something the gaffer says I’m very good at!!